PUPIL PREMIUM AT OAKS PARK HIGH SCHOOL

 Schools are free to spend the Pupil Premium as they see fit.
 There is no requirement for this money to be spent on individual students simply because they fall into this category.
 However, it is expected that the funding will be used to support, as necessary, students in this group so that this group has every opportunity to make the same progress as their peers.
 It is also acceptable to use this money to support high quality provision in the classroom for all students, as students thrive in such environments.

 It is important to note that it should not be assumed that all Pupil Premium students need some or all of this support.
 There are a number of this group of students in this school and elsewhere who are making excellent progress already, and who will need minimal support as a result.
-However, the school makes available £100 each academic year to all PP students to support their learning and educational experiences.
+However, in Years 10 and 11, the school make available £100 each academic year to Pupil Premium students which can be used to support their learning and educational experiences.
+In Years 7-9, Pupil Premium students can apply for support with school trips, ingredients for Food Technology lessons and materials for Year 9 Option subjects.
+Pupil Premium students are also able to request the loan of a school Chromebook to support them with accessing homework and independent study.

 Evidence nationally suggests that common barriers for students eligible for Pupil Premium funding include: attendance and punctuality; behaviour and exclusions; transition from Primary to Secondary education; literacy levels; parental engagement; student engagement in school visits; completion of work at home and access to ICT facilities; low aspirations and poor guidance.